 The Town's utility services are operated at a break-even level and provide residents with easy access to a valuable resource.

-Over the next few months, the Town of Innisfail will upgrade water meter reading systems at every residence and business in town.
-These modernized systems will offer the ability to collect data in a much more efficient and detailed manner, ensuring reliable billing practices and giving you peace of mind.
+The Town's modernized system offers the ability to collect data in a much more efficient and detailed manner, ensuring reliable billing practices and giving you peace of mind.

 Town Utility Rates